www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/deployment/weekly-t8-maintain-live-server.md

     * Update deployed software
 * Improve deployment and its processes.
 * Test security
 * Test legalities and privacy policy.
+    * Check via browser, if really no cookies are set.
+* Check via browser, if there are client side errors.
 ## Open Tasks
 * [ ] UI tester: start a browser for each test instance and then destroy it, but do not do actions over any browsers in parallel.